cultuurnet/stoplight-docs-authentication/docs/client-access-token.md

 > ##### Parsing tokens
 >
-> Do not rely on being able to parse a token as a JWT, for example to check its expiration time.
-While publiq's access tokens are JWTs right now, this is not guaranteed to always be the case and it might happen that you get a token that is not a parseable JWT at some point in the future.
+> **Never** parse a client access token as a JWT, for example to check its expiration time.
+It is not guaranteed that a client access token will always be a JWT.
+The claims inside the token can also change, so you should not rely on them.
->
-> Claims inside the token are also not guaranteed to be stable and may change over time.

 <!-- theme: info -->